enzo-project/enzo-e/parameters-list.rst

 the associated output or is performed; otherwise, it is skipped.

-Note that when simulation "time" is specified, then the simulation's time step may be reduced so that the correspondig output occurs exactly at the specified time.
+Note that when simulation "time" is specified, then the simulation's time step may be reduced so that the corresponding output occurs exactly at the specified time.

 ::